lf-edge/eden/sdn/examples/tproxy/README.md

 Network model for this example is described by [network-model.json](./network-model.json).
 Notice that EVE is connected into a single network (logical label `network0`), with transparent proxying enabled.
-As a result, every HTTP/HTTPS request sent from the device will get transparently redirected into a proxy.
+As a result, every HTTP/HTTPS request sent from the device will get transparently redirected into a proxy (logical label `my-tproxy`).
 The proxy performs MITM proxying for all destinations (including the Adam controller), except for the `zededa.com` destination (which is only added as an example and not really accessed by the device) - see `proxyRules` configured for `transparentProxy`.
 Both the device and the proxy use the same DNS server `my-dns-server`.
-In fact, for ever HTTP/HTTPS request, the destination address will be translated twice - first by the device (which is made redundant by the redirection) and then by the proxy.
+In fact, for every HTTP/HTTPS request, the destination address will be translated twice - first by the device (which is made redundant by the redirection) and then by the proxy.